w3c/trace-context/spec/21-http_header_format_rationale.md

 is not limited to this use and will drive innovations and new scenarios going forward.

-Opaque nature of `tracestate` value raises many questions and biggest one is what guarantees we can request from protocol implementors on propagating and storing this field.
+The opaque nature of `tracestate` introduces some tension between guarantees to vendors around propagating vendor-specific data with traces vs. storage and propagation constraints.

 On the one hand, field value should be small so implementors can satisfy the requirement to pass the value all the time.
 It is especially